Arbaz86/DALL-E_2.0/README.md

 ## Getting Started

-To run DALL-E on your local machine, follow these steps:
+To run DALL-E_2.0 on your local machine, follow these steps:

 1. Clone the repository
 2. Install the required packages by running `npm install`